ibexa/documentation-developer/docs/guide/content_rendering/render_content/render_page.md

 ## Render a block

-Every built-in Page block has a default template, [which you can override](#overriding-default-block-templates), and can have multiple other templates.
+Every built-in Page block has a default template, [which you can override](#overriding-default-block-templates).
+Every Page block can albo have multiple other templates.
 The editor chooses a template when creating a block in the Page Builder.

 ### Block configuration